speedcodersteam/BitCodeSolutions/Questions/Gift Vouchers/README.md

 ## Input Format

 The input contains **N** number of amounts separated by spaces.
-The number of amounts ends with letter "**e**" and it not case sensitive.
+The number of amounts ends with letter "**e**", and it is not case sensitive.

 ## Constraints
 0 < Item Price < 100,000